ntrifiletti/barracuda-waas-v4-postman/README.md

 These templates are useful when building,testing and publishing API calls, while optimizing repeated steps.

 ## Install POSTMAN or use Web-based Version
+What is Postman?
+It's Badass!!!
+Postman is an API platform for building and using APIs.
+Postman simplifies each step of the API lifecycle and streamlines collaboration so you can create better APIs—faster.
 [Postman Website Download ](https://www.postman.com/downloads/).

 ## Import into POSTMAN